 International Travel

-HOW DOES BILLING WORK FOR OXFORD SEMESTER PROGRAMME PARTICIPATION?
+HOW DOES BILLING WORK FOR SCIO SEMESTER PROGRAMME PARTICIPATION?

-The CCCU invoices campuses for the cost of participation in the Oxford Semester Programme and in turn campuses bill their students following the campus’s established policies and procedures.
+The CCCU invoices campuses for the cost of participation in the SCIO Semester Programme and in turn campuses bill their students following the campus’s established policies and procedures.
 (For example, some schools charge the exact fees of the off-campus program, other schools charge the campus tuition price, while others charge full on-campus fees plus an additional off-campus study fee.
 And there’s every variation in between!)

 Since each school determines their own policies regarding off-campus study costs and the applicability of institutional scholarships and other aid, you should confirm your school’s policies with the Off-Campus Study Coordinator on your campus.